 For the next two years (May 2014-Apr 2016), budgeted costs exist for the core activities performed by manpower located at NGIs through a bidding mechanism.
 Such costs sum up to 1,5M€ (see Annex 11) and support the following services: federated operations, repository of validated software, helpdesk support and security coordination.

 EGI.eu staff provides the following services: project and program management, operations coordination, technology coordination, strategy and policy decision support, policy development, technical consultancy and support, marketing & outreach.
 The cost of EGI.eu staff for 2013 was 1,8M€ (19FTE), but the number of employees decreased over 2014 by 1,5 FTEs.
 Two FTEs are contributed by INFN as in-kind to support operations coordination and user support.
-Other costs within EGI.eu cover the facilities, project & office travel, administrative costs, etc sum up to 600K€ (see Annex 10).
+Other costs within EGI.eu cover the facilities, project & office travel, administrative costs, etc. sum up to 600K€ (see Annex 10).
 Other costs to be considered are AppDB (40K€/year), training marketplace and CRM.

 During the first part of the EGI-InSPIRE project, one of the identified objectives with regards to the financial sustainability was to achieve the complete coverage of the costs for the operations of EGI.eu coordinated services via national funds, while approaching EC funding only for innovation activities.
 The experience of the first years of the EGI collaboration demonstrated that this is not the best strategy to achieve sustainability for the following motivations: Resource providers already bring their own capacity that is funded at the national level to be offered to researchers from other countries; they see this as an important in-kind contribution that should be recognised as an European added value.